hansonhl/NeuralRelationalReasoning/README.md

 * The experiment runs are in `run_basic_equality.ipynb`.

-* The results are `results/equality-results-large.csv` and `results/equality-results-small.csv`.
-The latter does denser exploration of smaller training sets.
+* The results are `results/equality.csv`, `results/equality-pretrain-3tasks.csv`, `results/equality-pretrain-5tasks.csv`, and `results/equality-pretrain-10tasks.csv`.

 ## Model 2: Sequential same-different (ABA task)

 * The core model is a language model with a mean-squared error loss, implemented in PyTorch.
 The code is `torch_fuzzy_lm.py`.

+* `relu_lstm.py` is a PyTorch LSTM with a ReLU activation.
+This is used by `torch_fuzzy_lm.py`.

 * `fuzzy_lm_experiment.py` is a framework for running the experiments, including all hyperparameter tuning.

 * The experiment runs are in `run_fuzzy_lm.ipynb`.

-* The results are `results/fuzzy-lm-results-vocab50.csv`, ``results/fuzzy-lm-results-vocab20.csv`, and `results/fuzzy-lm-results-vocab10.csv`, which help to reveal the impact of vocab (train set) size on the results.
+* The results are `results/fuzzy-lm-vocab20.csv`, `fuzzy-lm-vocab20-pretrain-3tasks.csv`, `fuzzy-lm-vocab20-pretrain-5tasks.csv`, and `fuzzy-lm-vocab20-pretrain-10tasks.csv`.

 ## Model 3: Hierarchical same-different relations